projectriff/cli/docs/riff_streaming_inmemory-gateway_status.md

 ### Synopsis

-Display status details for a in-memory gateway.
+Display status details for an in-memory gateway.

 The Ready condition is shown which should include a reason code and a descriptive message when the status is not "True".
 The status for the condition may be: "True", "False" or "Unknown".
-An "Unknown" status is common while the in-memory gateway roll out is being processed.
+An "Unknown" status is common while the in-memory gateway rollout is being processed.

 ```
 riff streaming inmemory-gateway status <name> [flags]